Vanessa Mio, Ph.D.

 In addition to teaching and performing, Vanessa has pursued a variety of professional development opportunities and has become a sought-after clinician, teacher, and adjudicator.
 Vanessa is a String Examiner with The Royal Conservatory of Music, College of Examiners.
 She has presented her research at provincial and international conferences (including the International Society for Music Education, the American String Teachers’ Association, the Ontario Music Educators’ Association, and the Canadian Society for the Study of Education), and has recently published an article in the International Journal of Music Education.
-She will be presenting a workshop at the Indiana Music Education Association Professional Development Conference in January 2018 and a juried poster presentation with current research results at the American String Teacher Association National Conference in March 2018, and a guest lecture in a Research in Education (Masters level) class at the University of Windsor in March 2018.
+She presented two workshops outlining her doctoral research results at the Indiana Music Education Association Professional Development Conference in January 2018, a juried research poster presentation with current research results at the American String Teacher Association National Conference in March 2018, and a guest lecture in a Research in Education (Masters level) class at the University of Windsor in March 2018.
 Vanessa has also adjudicated various festivals across Canada, including the upper string division of the Ontario Music Festivals Association Provincial Competition in May of 2017.
 She has taught at the Nova Scotia Suzuki Violin Institute in Halifax, NS, attended the Starling-DeLay Symposium for Violin Studies at The Juilliard School, participated in a workshop led by Brian Lewis at the Southwestern Ontario Suzuki Institute, and attended a Retreat for Violin and Viola Teachers at Indiana University Jacobs School of Music.
 Vanessa has also presented string workshops and demonstrations at the Kitchener Public Library and at numerous public and high schools throughout the Kitchener-Waterloo region in order to foster music education within the community through outreach programming.